adelowo/portfolio/_posts/2017-03-08-extending-gbowo-via-plugins.md

 Plugins are key in Gbowo's architecture.
 At the begining of this article, i talked about Gbowo providing abstractions.
 Those abstractions are made even more powerful with plugins that are shipped in the core.

 Finally, we must test the plugin to make sure it works.
 What is code without tests ?
-But testing is actually outside the scope for this blog post, but basically what you do is mock the HTTP Client.
+But testing is actually outside the scope of this blog post, but basically what you do is mock the HTTP Client.

-If you are a keen follower, you would query the fact that we cannot control the HTTP client since we don't know how it was generated.
+If you are a keen follower, you would query the fact that we cannot control the HTTP client since we don't know how it was generated, `$this->adapter->getHttpClient()`.
 Well, that would be right.
 But it is a cinch to fix.

 {%highlight php %}